What is Query Logging with Teradata DBQL Tables?

 BEGIN QUERY LOGGING ON DWHPRO ACCOUNT = ‘TheAccount’;

-Logging can also be restricted to certain Teradata applications:
+Logging can be constrained to particular Teradata applications.

 BEGIN QUERY LOGGING ON APPLNAME = ‘Application’;